Services top-level elements

 attach

-Available with Docker Compose version 2.20.0 and later
+Introduced in Docker Compose version 2.20.0

 When attach is defined and set to false Compose does not collect service logs, until you explicitly request it to.